 Working with a network of fleets

 Whether facing seasonal spikes or ongoing surges, third-party drivers are essential when sales from your online store outpace shipping resources.
-However, the rising shipping cost of multi-carrier delivery makes it difficult or altogether unfeasible for a fulfillment company (or retailer with their own fleet) to scale operations.
+However, the rising cost to ship via multi-carrier delivery makes it difficult or altogether unfeasible for a fulfillment company (or retail business with its own fleet) to scale operations.

 The key is to make deliveries via your third party fulfillment company more efficient.